IcedShake/openwrt-19.07-tl-wr840n-v6.x/README.md

      - Compile the kernel with symbol table info
      - Compile the kernel with debug info
      + Number of squashfs fragments cached: 1
-     + Compiler optimination level: Optimize for size
+     + Compiler optimization level: Optimize for size

  Base system:
    - opkg